thomassuedbroecker/gitops-create-guest-book-application/README.md

 ## Bootstrap configuration

-The bootstrap configuration that was created from the [terraform-tools-gitops](https://github.com/cloud-native-toolkit/terraform-tools-gitops) module and has following structure in Argo CD.
+The bootstrap configuration that was created by the [terraform-tools-gitops](https://github.com/cloud-native-toolkit/terraform-tools-gitops) module and has following structure realized in Argo CD.
 That structure is also refected in the related github project.

 ![](https://github.com/cloud-native-toolkit/terraform-tools-gitops/blob/main/template/docs/gitops-structure-overview.png)